DonAdam2/frontend-socket-io/README.md

 ## This app has the following:

-- Socket client which has all socket functions (connect, disconnect, emit and on)
+- Singleton socket client which has all socket functions (connect, disconnect, emit and on)
+  - **Note:** Using singleton pattern to make sure that we have a single instance throughout the app
-- Create a single instance of socket client in **index.jsx** file and use it throughout the app
+- Create an instance of socket client in **index.jsx** file and use it throughout the app
 - Use **createAsyncThunk** from **@reduxjs/toolkit** because it creates the following 3 types automatically (pending, fulfilled, rejected)

 ## Created using: